wasakredit/opencart-extension/readme.md

 # Wasa Kredit for OpenCart v3.0+
-This is a payment extension for OpenCart 3.0.0.0 - 3.0.3.7.
+This is a payment extension for OpenCart 3.0.0.0 - 3.0.3.8.

 ## Installation Guide
-Before installing the extension, make sure that there is a backup of web store!
+Before installing the extension, make sure to backup the store!

 1. Download the extension
 2. Extract the content form the ZIP file